-Singapore Airlines (SQ, Singapore Changi) is swapping its 49% stake in Vistara (UK, Delhi International) for a 25.1% stake in Air India (AI, Delhi International), with the deal paving the way for Tata Sons to merge its two full-service India-based airlines within 18 months.
+Singapore Airlines (SQ, Singapore Changi) is swapping its 49% stake in Vistara (Delhi International) for a 25.1% stake in Air India (AI, Delhi International), with the deal paving the way for Tata Sons to merge its two full-service India-based airlines within 18 months.
 Singapore Airlines says it is getting an instant stake in an airline entity four to five times larger than Vistara.

 Details of the highly anticipated deal were confirmed on November 29, with the Vistara/Air India merger timetabled to be concluded by March 2024 and Singapore Airlines and Tata committing significant future capital injections towards Air India.
 Singapore Airlines says it will immediately invest INR2.585 billion rupees (USD252 million) as part of the agreement and up to INR5.2 billion (USD614.5 million) once the merger is complete.